New England: 14 unique places and things to do in Massachusetts

 2. Cambridge, the university city

-When I visited, back in 2014, I had mixed feelings.
-On the one side, I was impressed that I walked indeed across the campus of such an elite university, on the other hand, I also was a bit disappointed.
+When I visited, I had mixed feelings.
+On the one side, I was impressed that I walked indeed across the campus of such an elite university; on the other hand, I also was a bit disappointed.
 I still cannot describe exactly why, maybe, in my imagination, everything looked so much bigger.
 Sometimes, things seem to be shinier than they are in reality.

 3. Cape Ann